judithleao/assignment2/README.md

 ## Model training
 class_weight = "balanced" was used from the beginning to account for imbalance in the data.
 4 Parameter combinations with 2 folds meant 8 models needed to be tested.
 Ideally, a larger number of parameters should be tested.
 As the data is imbalanced, certain outcome labels are only predicted with very low accuracy or - in extreme cases - not at all.
-Better parameter tuning and potentially applying a method such as MLSMOTE.
+Better parameter tuning and potentially applying a method such as MLSMOTE could have helped this.

 ## Licensing and citations:
 The data was kindly provided via the Udacity course project by FigureEight (now Appen; website: https://appen.com/).